begeli/dphpc-project/README.md

 Our framework was tested against state of the art tensor contraction framework, Cyclops Tensor Framework (CTF).
 We used matrix-matrix multiplication (MMM) and matricized tensor times Khatri-Rao product (MTTKRP) as our baseline operations.
 * For MMM our framework transferred up to x4 lower bytes compared to CTF.
-* For MTTKRP our framework transferred up to x6 lower bytes compared to CTF
+* For MTTKRP our framework transferred up to x6 lower bytes compared to CTF Also, out framework is capable of scaling up to 1000 processors.

 ## Project Setup
 Currently only importing into CLion is confirmed to work.